mandi1120/kidney_disease_prediction/README.md

 3. I trained three machine learning models using the BRFSS 2021 data - XGBoost, Random Forest, and Linear SGD.
 I evaluated the outcomes for each model and selected the model that performed best.
 4. I ran the final model on a new dataset of BRFSS 2019 data, also from CDC, to generate predictions.
 I saved the data and model results to a SQL database, then wrote a query to load the data into Tableau.
 I created data visualizations in a dashboard form to present the results.

-[View the written report](https://github.com/mandi1120/kidney_disease_prediction/blob/main/Capstone_Project_Report.pdf) for an in depth description of the project.
+[View the written report](https://github.com/mandi1120/kidney_disease_prediction/blob/main/Capstone_Project_Report.pdf) for an in-depth description of the project.

 ## Dashboard:
 <img src="https://github.com/mandi1120/kidney_disease_prediction/blob/main/images/dashboard.png?raw=true" name="dashboard">